Hall of Fame

 Bart EvansElected 2001

-Bart became one of the best players in the country, earning an 8-goal handicap in 1976.
-This cowboy gentleman played a competitive brand of polo, superbly mounted on his handy, fast ponies.
-Over his long and colorful career, he has won numerous major USPA events including the 1983 U.S. Open Championship, the C.V.
-Whitney Cup in 1981, '88 and '89 and the Butler Handicap in 1972, '75, '76.
-He won the Monty Waterbury Cup in 1985, the American Cup (formerly Sixteen Goal), and the 1993 Silver Cup.
+Bart became one of the best, earning an 8-goal handicap in 1976.
+He won the 1983 U.S. Open Championship, and three U.S. Handicap C.V.
+Whitney Cup and Butler Handicap titles each.
+He won a Monty Waterbury Cup, the Cup of the Americas, and the 1993 Silver Cup.
 Bart's team also won the Pacific Coast Open and the International Gold Cup.

-On the international scene, Bart represented the USA in winning the 1988 Westchester Cup against Australia.
-In addition, Bart won two World Cup Championships.
+He represented the U.S. in the 1988 Westchester Cup win against Australasia and twice won World Cup Championships.